What is your goal or expectation for the HVAC system?

 • Most homes have airflow issues

-• Common for ductwork to leak up to 40% of air into the attic
+• Common for ductwork to leak 30% or more of air into the attic

 • Homes under negative pressure have increased airflow issues